-Managing diabetes is a full time job, but with a little bit of humor (and plenty of supplies) we can take it all in stride.
+Managing diabetes is a full-time job, but with a little bit of humor (and plenty of supplies), you can take it all in stride.
 Here are 29 things only a person living with diabetes would understand.

 1. Every paper cut is an opportunity to test your blood sugar.

 2. You have an entire drawer, dresser, or closet devoted to diabetes supplies.

 3. You have hundreds of lancets and only a few test strips.
 But on the plus side, your health insurance company is willing to pay for more lancets!

 4. When it’s time to test, all you have to do is squeeze your finger.